-7 Fun Facts About Makeup Every Beauty Lover Should KnowJanuary 15, 2020
+7 Fun Facts About Makeup Every Beauty Lover Should Know

-“Lex Oppia” was a law established in Roman times that restricted not only a woman’s wealth, but her displays of wealth — and this included any expensive “designer” makeup items and fragrances imported from China, Germany and Gaul.
-Thankfully, it was abolished 20 years later.
+“Lex Oppia” was a law established in Roman times that restricted not only a woman’s wealth, but her displays of wealth.
+This included expensive makeup items and fragrances imported from places like China and Germany.
+Unsurprisingly, it didn’t last long — it was abolished 20 years later.

-2. Neon Nail Polish Is Illegal in the United States Love sporting shockingly bright polish on your digits?
-You (and your nails) might be in for a surprise: Neon nail polish is actually illegal in the US.
-So if your polishes are labeled as “Neon,” they are most likely imported or not truly made with neon colorants.
+Love sporting bright polish on your nails?
+True neon nail polish is actually illegal in the U.S. So if your polishes are labeled as “neon,” they are most likely imported or are not made with actual neon colorants.
 The reason?
-It’s less dramatic than you would think: Neon colorants have simply never been officially registered with the FDA.
+It’s less dramatic than you would think; neon colorants have simply never been officially registered with the FDA.

-3. Lipstick Used to Be Made With Crushed Jewels Giving a whole new spin to the term “luxury lip color,” it is said that ancient Mesopotamian women used to crush semi-precious jewels and use them to decorate their lips.
-Since then, lipsticks have been made with everything from red beetles to fish scales.
+Luxury lip color used to be even more luxe.
+It’s said that ancient Mesopotamian women used to crush semi-precious jewels and use them to decorate their lips.
+Since then, lipsticks have been made with everything from red beetles to fish scales (thankfully not anymore!).

 During the Medieval period, lipstick was used to distinguish social classes in Europe.
 For instance, wearing a bright pink lip color signified a high class while red tones meant you were of an inferior social standing.

-Long before your fragrance was used in a way to make you smell sweet and fresh before walking out of the house, in ancient China it was used for disinfection.
-Some believed that perfume was so powerful it could help rid a room of disease.
+Long before your fragrance was created to make you smell sweet and fresh, it was used for disinfection in ancient China.
+Some believed that perfume was so powerful, it could help rid a room of disease.